RPNT: Robust Pre-trained Neural Transformer -- A Pathway for Generalized Motor Decoding: Formulation of MRoPE

 \subsection{Other positional embedding baselines}

-\textbf{Original RoPE:}
+\textbf{Original RoPE.}

-\textbf{Learnable PE} We also implement an improved version of the traditional learnable PE~\citep{devlin2019bert} so that it is 1) learnable; 2) has a simple mechanism for the configuration generalization.
-Thus, we employ a learned MLP that directly maps spatial-temporal coordinates to the embedding space:
+\textbf{Learnable PE.} We implement an improved version of the learnable PE~\cite{devlin2019bert} so that it has a simple mechanism for the configuration generalization.
+Thus, we employ an MLP that directly maps spatial-temporal coordinates to the embedding space:

 where $\alpha$ is a spatial scaling factor.
 In our experiments, we set the $\alpha = 1$ for simplicity.

-\textbf{Sinusoidal PE} Last, we also incorporate the standard sinusoidal positional embedding~\citep{vaswani2017attention} in our ablation study.
+\textbf{Sinusoidal PE.} we also incorporate the standard sinusoidal positional embedding~\cite{vaswani2017attention} in our ablation study.